peteg944/music-fpga/README.md

 ### Software

-You need the following installed on your computer
+You need the following installed on your computer:

 ```
 ISE Design Suite 14.2 and associated tools